THE SUBANSARI RIVER EXPEDITION

 This beautiful river has been first run twice before by Indian army teams in 1994, only once from our slated starting point.
 Our 2006 trip was the first open descent of this river, and with a 116 m high hydel dam being built which would span the lower mountain mouth of this beautiful river by Sep 2010, there is little time left to savor this nature’s blessing and part take in this unique experience.
 You could even pan for Gold while running the Subansiri!

-For self contained team of kayakers, we can organise a higher put in from Taksing, with helicopter induction, on request.
+Self contained team of kayakers, we can organise a higher put in from Taksing, with helicopter induction, on request.